Authority Having Jurisdiction (AHJ)

 Definition:

-In the U.S., and AHJ is often called simply an “Inspector.”
+In the U.S., an AHJ is often simply called the “Inspector.”

 Key Points:

-- This is a different entity, with a different setup and authority, than a Notified Body (NoBo).
+• This is a different entity, with a different setup and authority, than a Notified Body (NoBo) common in Europe.

 Example: